Frequently Asked Questions

 Hyperbaric oxygenation directly increases the saturative effects of tissue oxygenation, slowing and reversing hypoxia induced tissue death – restoring blood supply to the compromised region by the development of new capillary networks (angiogenesis), enabling the body to alter the course and impact of the disease process.

-At our facility, HBOT is administered in a private monoplace hyperbaric chamber made of clear acrylic.
+At our medical centers, HBOT is administered in a private monoplace hyperbaric chamber made of clear acrylic.
 This allows our trained technologists to closely monitor the patient and allows the patient to see outside the chamber.
 The chamber will be pressurized with pure oxygen per the physician’s order.
 Patients are in constant view and able to communicate with the attending technologist via an outside intercom.
 While in the chamber, you may watch your favorite show, stream a movie, listen to music, take a nap, or just rest.

 HBOT is like taking antibiotics.
 A hyperbaric trained physician will prescribe the number of treatments based on the condition being treated.
 The patient will come once a day, Monday through Friday, until they complete their treatments.
 Protocols can vary based on the diagnoses being treated.